PulseWaves/Specification/specification.rst

 initial draft created on Dec 23th, 2011

 ***************************************************************************************
- PulseWaves - Full Waveform LiDAR Specification (version 0.0)
+ PulseWaves - Full Waveform LiDAR Specification (version 0.2)
 ***************************************************************************************

 .. class:: heading4

 This document describes the *PulseWaves* specification - an open, stand-alone, vendor-neutral, LAS-compatible data exchange format for storing geo-referenced full waveform LiDAR.
-The document is distributed for the purpose of discussing, evaluating, and brain-storming the PulseWaves format in its initial 1.0 version.
-The current draft is expected to continuously change before the actual 1.0 version is released.
+The document is distributed for the purpose of discussing, evaluating, and brain-storming the PulseWaves format in its current 0.2 version.
+The current draft is expected to be fairly close to the first actual 1.0 releas version is released.
 One of the design goals is to remain forward compatible and allow for changing demands such as additional or different fields in the data records without breaking PulseWaves readers that only implement olders version of the specification.

 The PulseWaves format consists of two binary files: The *Pulse* files (\*.pls) describe the emitted laser pulses with geo-referenced origin and direction.
 The *Waves* files (\*.wvs) contain the samples of the outgoing and returning waveform shapes for the relevant sections of these pulses (e.g. in the vicinity of where something was hit).
 The PulseWaves format is meant to be compatible with the LAS format of the ASPRS.
 These *Laser* files (\*.las) describe discrete returns with attributes where either the sensor hardware or some post-processing software have computed that something was "hit" by the laser beam.
 Via the GPS time it is possible to find the PulseWaves that the Laser returns are "attached" to.